jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 # 4. CONCLUSION

+Through the above experiments, the following conclusions are drawn.

-- COSMIC represents a power system as a set of hybrid discrete/continuous differential algebraic equations, simultaneously simulating protection systems and machine dynamics.
+- COSMIC represents a power system as a set of **hybrid discrete/continuous differential algebraic equations**, simultaneously simulating protection systems and machine dynamics.

-- By simulating 1200 randomly chosen N−2 contingencies for a 2383-bus test case, we found that COSMIC produces heavy-tailed blackout size distributions, which are typically found in both historical blackout data and cascading failure models [].
+- From the N−2 contingency analysis, we found that COSMIC produces **heavy-tailed** blackout size distributions, which are typically found in both historical blackout data and cascading failure models [].

   - WHY???